Masdar and Government of the Republic of Uzbekistan sign power purchase agreement to develop landmark solar project

 More from CSP Focus

-China 1st 100MW molten salt Solar Tower CSP Plant connected to grid
+China largest 100MW parabolic trough CSP plant connected to the grid

 Leave your thoughts here